hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ArchitectureRecrypt.md

 At this point, Bob can't encrypt or decrypt messages because he doesn't know the public key and he isn't in the group.
-Alice could allow Bob to encrypt but not decrypt by sending him the group contact information.
-Instead she adds Bob to the group:
+Alice could allow Bob to encrypt but not decrypt by sending him the group contact information without a decryption share.
+Instead she adds Bob to the group as a member:

 ~~~~